 Configure one or more LDAP servers.
-Click the "Delete Configuration" button to remove the active configuration.
+Click btn:[Delete Configuration] to remove the active configuration.

 Host

 The hostname or IP address of the LDAP server.
 It can also be an Idaps:// URI.
 If you enter the port number, it speeds up server detection.